jhudson8/react-events/README.md

   });
 ```

-You can add your own global event bus handler (assuming it supported on/off events) like the following example:
+You could add your own global event bus handler (assuming it supported on/off events) like the following example:
 ```
-React.events.handle('app', appEventHandler);
+React.events.handle('app', {
+  target: myGlobalEventHandler
+});
 ```
 which could then be bound by your React components using
 ```